cpauldev/epoch-permutation/README.md

 `EpochPermutation` is a deterministic permutation generator for bounded, non-repeating sequences.
 It avoids storing a pre-shuffled array and uses epoch-based seed rotation to limit advance computation of future mappings.

-Epoch seeds are revealed only when their epoch becomes active, preventing advance computation of future mappings.
+Epoch seeds are revealed only when their epoch becomes active.
 This limits the ability for observers to target specific upcoming outputs through transaction reordering or front-running (MEV) strategies, while preserving deterministic behavior within the active epoch.

 The resulting sequence is bounded, non-repeating, compact, and reproducible.
 In the repository’s EVM benchmarks, it is also less gas-intensive than the benchmarked sparse Fisher–Yates variant.